Law 18: On the Individual Right to Own Nuclear Weapons

 Supreme Court Refuses To Decide If Floral Artist Loses Her Religious Liberty At Shop Door.
 (The Federalist, July 2, 2021)

-The Supreme Cour of the United States (SCOTUS) declined to hear the case because, I’m sure, they know they would have to uphold the florist’s rights against Washington state’s anti-discrimination law and… they didn’t want to.
+The Supreme Court of the United States declined to hear the case because, I am sure, they know they would have had to uphold the florist’s rights against Washington state’s antidiscrimination law and… they didn’t want to.

-One responsible for the declinal and contempt of an American citizen’s freedom is Justice Amy Coney Barrett… It seems it always works: she was so vilified and demonized as an extremist during the hearings that she might become a liberal swamp creature now in everything she does as Justice, if she has freaked out.
+One responsible for the declinal and contempt of an American citizen’s freedom is Justice Amy Coney Barrett.
+It seems it always works: she was so vilified and demonized as an extremist during the hearings that she might become a liberal swamp creature from now on in everything she does as Justice, if she has freaked out.

 There are enough community-friendly businesses around with the little flags, leave people alone.

 As Finnish politician Päivi Räsänen is currently prosecuted for hate speech in Finland after having expressed her Christian views about homosexuality (see Law 11), let us remember a case in Finland’s neighboring Sweden, where Pentecostal Pastor Åke Green was acquitted by the Swedish Supreme Court applying Articles 9 (freedom of conscience and religion) and 10 (freedom of speech) of the European Convention on Human Rights (ECHR) against the Swedish criminal code.